 Isaiah Kacyvenski’s diverse and accomplished background includes earning two degrees from Harvard, playing in the National Football League (NFL) for eight years in between, and achieving success as an experienced entrepreneur and investor.
 Mr. Kacyvenski has a special focus at the Star Mountain Charitable Foundation on helping former professional and athletes transition into full-time employment post their careers as athletes, including assisting with internship programs to develop their skills and business knowledge.

-Prior to Will Ventures, Mr. Kacyvenski was the Co-Founder and Managing Director of the Sports Innovation Lab.
+Prior Blue Star, Mr. Kacyvenski was the Co-Founder and Managing Director of the Sports Innovation Lab.
 The Sports Innovation Lab identifies and evaluates the technology products and services that will power the future of sports and has developed a digital market research platform and a world-class advisor network to help companies make strategic technology decisions.

 Mr. Kacyvenski has a deep background in wearable sensor technology as the former Global Head of Business Development and Chairman of the Sports Advisory Board at MC10, a cutting-edge conformal electronics company focused on optimizing objective physiological data capture outside of a controlled setting.
 After being named the Harvard University Male Athlete of the Year and becoming the highest draft pick in Harvard history, Mr. Kacyvenski played in the NFL for eight years, was elected Special Team Captain three years in a row and served in this role during Super Bowl XL with the Seattle Seahawks.

 Prior to playing in the NFL and while at Harvard, Mr. Kacyvenski worked for the United States Department of Agriculture doing testing for the Human Nutrition Research Center on Aging.